 For further reading, explore the 10 Service Projects Children Will Love eBook to inspire meaningful (yet manageable) service projects ideas that engage and mobilize students.

 Help students understand their roles in Catholic education by recognizing their accomplishments.
-Consider a fun school-wide gathering that celebrates student or class achievements in relation to the 2019 theme of Catholic Schools: Learn.
-Serve.
-Lead.
-Succeed.
-Bring to light the differences students can make as they learn, serve, lead, and succeed in their schools, communities, and the world.
+Consider a fun school-wide gathering that celebrates student or class achievements in relation to the 2021 theme of Catholic Schools: Faith.
+Excellence.
+Service.
+Bring to light the differences students can make as they learn in faith, strive for excellence, and serve d in their schools, communities, and the world.

 For further reading, explore this Prayer for Knowledge to celebrate the wonder and joy of learning.
 Share it with your students during Catholic Schools Week.